Minerva Bernardino

 Minerva Bernardino (1907 – August 29, 1998) was a diplomat from the Dominican Republic who promoted women's rights internationally, and is best known as one of the four women to sign the original charter of the United Nations.
+Minerva Bernardino championed gender inclusive language in the Charter.

 Biography

 Bernardino was born in El Seibo in 1907 to an "unusually liberal" family.
 She was orphaned at age 15 and moved to Santo Domingo, where she finished secondary school as part of a new generation of Normalistas—Latin American women pursuing education beyond primary school—and began a career in the Dominican Republic's civil service.
 Bernardino's attention was drawn to issues of inequality and women's rights when she received a promotion within the civil service but no increase in pay because the government refused to pay any woman more than it paid her male co-workers.
 In her autobiography, she says "fue éste el impacto que me lanzó a la lucha por los derechos de la mujer."
 This background in the civil service which launched Bernardino's fight for women's rights distinguishes her from many of the feminists of her time: she was not a member of the elite or professional class, but a single woman who had worked part-time jobs, and would continue to work similar jobs even as she became more involved in activism and diplomacy.

 In the early 1930s Bernardino struggled with the ascendant dictatorship of Rafael Trujillo, retreating for a short period to the United States to work with the Inter-American Commission of Women with who she had become familiar during her work as representative to the 1927 meeting of the Pan American Union in Montevideo.
 However, by late-decade she returned to the country in order to pressure the solidifying regime to grant suffrage to women which it ultimately did in 1942.
 One of the key public moves toward women's rights made by the regime occurred when the regime granted an invitation to the suffragist Doris Stevens, with whom Bernardino was close, to visit the country in 1938 and speak to the Senate.
 Bernardino continued to work with the dictatorship through its demise in 1961.
 She similarly supported the 12-years of continuismo of his successor Joaquín Balaguer.